US election 2020 : All you need to know about the presidential race

 As Democrats are looking to unseat Mr Trump, who is all but certain to be the Republican nominee, their primaries are being closely watched.

-Voters will be choosing between moderate liberals - like former Vice-President Joe Biden and mayor Pete Buttigieg - and progressive candidates - like Senators Bernie Sanders and Elizabeth Warren.
+Voters are choosing between moderate liberals like former Vice-President Joe Biden and progressive candidates like Senators Bernie Sanders.

 As for Republicans?